tronixworkshop/tronixworkshop.github.io/_posts/2016-10-30-workshop-conduit-installation.md

 ![conduit-installation-electronics-lab][conduit1]

 It was too cold in the winter and had to wait for warmer weather in the spring to carry on with the conduit installation where I left off.
-Attaching the conduit to the wall with conduit saddles was a bit tricker than it should have been due to the poor quality saddles purchased, I had looked all over for better quality ones but at the time most suppliers had none in stock.
+Attaching the conduit to the wall with conduit saddles was a little bit trickier than it should have been due to the poor quality saddles purchased, I had looked all over for better quality ones but at the time most suppliers had none in stock.
 These bad quality ones made the alignment along the wall terrible, the cheap thin cover would warp and snap if not careful.

 The feed into the socket would come from my consumer unit, I roughly marked out where the original socket wire came into the garage, however I later discovered this to be a mistake, and attached the consumer unit above.